sesh/piprot/README.rst

     > piprot --delay 7
     ipython (1.1.0) is 5 days out of date.
-Latest is 1.1.1 All of your dependancies are at most 7 days out of date.
+Latest is 1.1.1 All of your dependencies are at most 7 days out of date.
     # Displays a warning but does not throw an error